Important Coronavirus Information

 Benedictine Living Community-Ellendale is providing regular coronavirus testing as required by the Centers for Medicare and Medicaid Services and as needed coronavirus testing for residents, tenants and employees with symptoms.
 Testing enables us to better protect our residents and staff by identifying those who may be positive, but are not having any symptoms.
 Once identified, we can implement additional infection control measures quickly to better care for those who may be infected.
 We will post an update on our hotline – 701-349-6733 – if our testing identifies any new positive results.

-We continue to monitor all our residents and associates for signs and symptoms of the virus.
-We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading on our campus.
+We remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading on our campus.
 Thank you so much for your cooperation with these measures.

 - While CMS does not recommend visitation when a resident is actively infected with COVID-19 or in quarantine, residents may still choose to have visitors.
 The Core Principles of Infection Control need to be followed.